cgaueb/rayground/README.md

 ## Prerequisites

 Rayground is open, cross-platform, and available to everyone.
 It does not rely on any browser plugins and thus runs on any platform that has a modern standards compliant browser.
 Specifically, the website runs only on WebGL2-enabled browsers and requires the `EXT_color_buffer_float` extension.
+A prototype version of <a href="https://github.com/phasmatic3d/webrays"> WebRays </a> was successfully utilized for the implementation of the Rayground platform. `WebRays` exposes an easy-to-use and explicit API with lightweight support for acceleration data structures, to enable ray/triangle intersection functionality in Web-based applications.

 ## Aim